-Western cowboy, buffalo hunter, and frontiersman, little is known of Andrew L. Roberts early life or from where he came.
-Legend has it that he was known as Bill Williams in Texas, where he served as a Texas Ranger.
-His history also tells us that he fought for the Union Army during the Civil War, reaching the rank of sergeant before his discharge; rode with Buffalo Bill Cody hunting bison, and had a fierce reputation as an Indian Fighter.
+Western cowboy, buffalo hunter, and frontiersman, little is known of Andrew L. Robert’s early life or where he came from.
+Legend has it that he was known as Bill Williams in Texas, serving as a Texas Ranger.
+His history also tells us that he fought for the Union Army during the Civil War, reached the rank of sergeant before his discharge, rode with Buffalo Bill Cody hunting bison, and had a fierce reputation as an Indian Fighter.

-By the time the Lincoln County War in New Mexico began to brew in the mid-1870s, Roberts was running a small ranch in the Ruidoso Valley near Lincoln.
-Most accounts say that Roberts was a member of the Dolan–Murphy Faction, who were monopolizing the trade of the county until “upstarts” Alexander McSween and John Tunstall began to challenge their monopoly, ultimately leading to the Lincoln County War.
-Because Roberts sometimes worked for James Dolan and was a known friend of Lawrence Murphy, he was automatically associated with the Dolan Faction; however, history tells us that he preferred to be alone, didn’t upset easily and was determined to have no part in the violence that began to erupt in the dispute for power in Lincoln County.
-When told he needed to choose his a side in the conflict, he curtly replied that he intended to take neither side; that he had seen fighting enough in his time, and would fight no man’s battle for him.
+When the Lincoln County War in New Mexico began to brew in the mid-1870s, Roberts ran a small ranch in the Ruidoso Valley near Lincoln.
+Most accounts say that Roberts was a member of the Dolan–Murphy Faction, monopolizing the county’s trade until “upstarts” Alexander McSween and John Tunstall began to challenge their monopoly, ultimately leading to the Lincoln County War.
+Because Roberts sometimes worked for James Dolan and was a known friend of Lawrence Murphy, he was automatically associated with the Dolan Faction; however, history tells us that he preferred to be alone, didn’t upset easily, and was determined to have no part in the violence that began to erupt in the dispute for power in Lincoln County.
+When told he needed to choose his side in the conflict, he curtly replied that he intended to take neither side, that he had seen fighting enough in his time and would fight no man’s battle for him.

-Roberts’payment was to be delivered to Blazer’s Mill and he checked often to see if it had arrived.
-When he spied a buckboard traveling toward the Mill on April 4, 1878, Roberts headed in that direction in hopes the ranch payment might be among the delivery.
-What Roberts didn’t know, was that the Regulators were at the Mill, with their horses hitched around back.
+Roberts’payment was to be delivered to Blazer’s Mill, and he often checked to see if it had arrived.
+When he spied a buckboard traveling toward the Mill on April 4, 1878, Roberts headed in that direction, hoping the ranch payment might be among the delivery.
+Roberts didn’t know that the Regulators were at the Mill, with their horses hitched around back.

 In the next few minutes would occur one of the most remarkable gunfights that ever took place in the Old West, with Roberts fighting for his life against eight skilled gunslingers, and in the end, creating a frontier legend.